wp-plugins/caascade/readme.txt

 == Installation ==

-A Caascade ID is necessary and may be obtained from https://math.tetragy.com by following the Account link.
+A Caascade ID is necessary and may be obtained from https://math.tetragy.com

 1. Download and expand the Wordpress Caascade zip file to your `/wp-content/plugins/` directory.
 2. Visit the WP Caascade settings page of your Wordpress site to configure your ID.